junxit/us-congress-bills-111/metadata.md

 - 2010-07-28 — Mr. Mollohan moved to suspend the rules and pass the bill.
 - 2010-07-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6251)
 - 2010-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6251)
+- 2010-07-29 — Cleared for White House.
+- 2010-07-29 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S6537-6538)
+- 2010-07-29 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S6537-6538)